Madame Roland: From a distance: 1789–1791

-Activist and salonniere
+Activist and salonnière

 In 1790 Jean-Marie Roland was elected in the city council of Lyon where he advocated a moderate revolutionary administration.
-The Rolands now settled in Lyons but in order to get money for the revolutionary reform they left for Paris in 1791, for what should have been a short stay.
+The Rolands now settled in Lyon but in order to get money for revolutionary reforms they left for Paris in 1791, for what should have been a short stay.

 Madame Roland soon became a well-known figure in political circles in Paris, especially thanks to Brissot, who introduced her everywhere.
 As always, she worked alongside her husband, although the routine copying and editing work was now done by an assistant, Sophie Grandchamp.
-Madame Roland wrote most of her husbands official letters and regretted that she could not go to the new National Assembly herself to argue the case of Lyon: women were admitted only to the public gallery.
-When she observed the debates from the gallery, it annoyed her that the conservatives were so much better and more eloquent in the debates than the revolutionaries, who she considered ideologically superior.
+Madame Roland wrote most of her husband's official letters and regretted that she could not go to the new National Assembly herself to argue the case of Lyon: women were admitted only to the public gallery.
+When she observed the debates from the gallery, it annoyed her that the conservatives were so much better and more eloquent in the debates than the revolutionaries, whom she considered ideologically superior.
 Outside the assembly she was active as a lobbyist.
 With Roland, she was a regular visitor at the Jacobin club (here too women were only allowed access to the public gallery).

 From April 1791 she hosted a salon in her home several times a week, attended by republicans from bourgeois circles.
 Among the visitors were Maximilien de Robespierre and the American revolutionary Thomas Paine.
+According to Madame Roland: "He spoke little, sniggered a great deal, uttered a few touches of sarcasm and never gave an opinion."
+She finally broke with him.